dhellmann/pymotw-3/source/argparse/index.rst

 The default action is to store the argument value.
 If a type is provided, the value is converted to that type before it is stored.
-If the *dest* argument is provided, the value is saved using that name when the command line arguments are parsed.
+If the *dest* argument is provided, the value is saved using that name when the command-line arguments are parsed.

-Parsing a Command Line
+Parsing a Command-Line
 ======================

-After all of the arguments are defined, parse the command line by passing a sequence of argument strings to :func:`parse_args()`.
+After all of the arguments are defined, parse the command-line by passing a sequence of argument strings to :func:`parse_args()`.
 By default, the arguments are taken from ``sys.argv[1:]``, but any list of strings can be used.
 The options are processed using the GNU/POSIX